 The last three letters of Amelia seem like an obvious nickname option.
 Of course, it also feels like a full and complete name.
 Lia is the spelling of Leah favored in several European languages, so it stands on its own quite nicely.
 Another factor?
 Americans often say “meel-yah” or otherwise blur the last few letters – so while AmeLIA is clearly present in the name, it’s not necessarily heard consistently.
-Still, Amelia makes for a very current choice that feels faithful to the original.
+Still, Lia could work.

 Some might argue that Mia is a stretch, the sounds just barely present in Amelia.
 Except.
 The book and movie that kick-started Amelia’s revival used Mia as a short form, and that cemented the connection for an entire generation and beyond.
 If Anne Hathaway can transform from Mia Thermopolis to Princess Amelia of Genovia, then parents are willing to accept it as a bona fide nickname-formal name relationship.

 Mila continues to rise in use, a white-hot favorite stand-alone name.
 But if Mia works – thank you, Princess Diaries – the connection feels every bit as valid for Amelia.
-Maybe more so, as the Mila sound could be a smoosh of the last few syllables.
+Maybe more so, as the Mila sound could be a smoosh of the final syllables.

 Lots and lots of names shorten to Mimi.
 The strong M sound in Amelia makes it feel just connected enough to work well.
 Unlike Amy, Millie, Mila, and Mia, Mimi is seldom heard as a given name on its own.
 Whether that makes it more appealing or not is up to the parents, but it could be an appealing quality among Amelia nicknames.